Yuan-Meng/personal_website/content/posts/perceptron.md

 {{< figure src="https://www.dropbox.com/s/g01sb2n1eelrum7/7_or_l.png?raw=1" width="600">}}

-To us humans, answer this question is a piece of cake: The left image is "L" and the right "7".
+To us humans, answering this question is a piece of cake: The left image is "L" and the right "7".
 But how is it that we know (except for saying "intuitions")?

 ## How do humans see, in plain English?